Recovery from fire damage in blueberry orchards

 Although an orchard affected by fire and radiant heat initially appears devastated, affected blocks and plants can fully or partially recover.
 The extent of damage and crop loss depends on the degree of heat generated by the fire passing over the crop, the time of year of the fire and the number of rows actually burnt out or damaged.

-Experience in both South Africa and Victoria has suggested that pruning the apparently deceased plants back to knee height and irrigating plants as soon as possible gives the plants the best chance of recovery.
+Experience in both South Africa and Victoria has suggested that pruning the apparently deceased plants back to knee height and irrigating plants as soon as possible gives them the best chance of recovery.

 Assessing the damage